nv-tlabs/nglod/README.md

 We also thank Peter Shirley, Alexander Majercik, Jacob Munkberg, David Luebke, Jonah Philion and Jun Gao for their help with paper editing.

+We also thank Clement Fuji Tsang for his help with the code release.

 The structure of this repo was inspired by PIFu: https://github.com/shunsukesaito/PIFu